 On November 6 & 7, 2019 in Ottawa, Canada 2020 invites you to join us for the National Forum on Agri-Food: Competing in a New World Order.

-The Forum will be the peak gathering of Canada 2020’s Food Brand Project, which is studying a global agri-food system at a crossroads: it must remain a resilient and dependable producer of safe, high quality food while coping with rising consumer expectations around nutrition, sustainability and trust.
+The Forum will be the peak gathering of Canada 2020’s Food Brand Project, which is studying a global agri-food system at a crossroads: it must remain a resilient and dependable producer of safe, high quality food while coping with rising consumer expectations around nutrition, sustainability, and trust.

 For its part, Canada is seeking to better define its national food brand on a global stage and expand its ambitions.
 Canada 2020’s National Forum on Agri-Food is our opportunity to bring visibility to the vital importance of Canada’s agri-food sector at a formative time (immediately following our upcoming federal election).

-Building on positive change taking place across the sector, the Forum will be used to develop a short action plan for food system stakeholders to take forward.
+Building on the positive change taking place across the sector, the Forum will be used to develop a short action plan for food system stakeholders to take forward.